-Then and Now: 30 legendary Tempe music venues
+Then and Now: Photos of Tempe's iconic music venues

 The property’s concert history ended in the late ’90s, due in part to an alleged sexual assault by the rappers of Onyx.
 (The incident led to the liquor license getting pulled by state officials.)
 The New School for the Arts & Academics purchased the property in the early 2000s.

-Currently vacantDescribed by former Phoenix New Times scribes as an "East Valley rock mecca," Boston's was a shabby dive with plenty of verve.
-It was owned by Al Nichols, who ran the place with his three sons, Corey, Keith and Jeff.
-Shows took place on both its indoor and outdoor stages and included numerous local and touring bands.

-The well-remembered Tempe bar, which operated from 1991 until 2002 and was a hub for rock, punk, alternative, metal, ska and indie.
-Search the web and you'll see an enviable list of touring acts that hit up Boston's during its run, including The Specials, Napalm Death, Jesus Lizard, Rocket From the Crypt, Flogging Molly, Weezer, Slipknot, Mike Ness and Jello Biafra.
+Boston’s was a shabby dive with plenty of verve.
+The beloved Tempe venue owned by Al Nichols was a hub for rock, punk, alternative, metal, ska and indie.
+Search the web and you’ll see an enviable list of touring acts that hit up Boston’s during its run, including The Specials, Napalm Death, Jesus Lizard, Rocket From the Crypt, Flogging Molly, Weezer, Slipknot and Jello Biafra.

-Following Boston's closure, it became a Latin dance spot called Club Macarena for a bit, only to eventually go vacant again.
-In 2009, it reopened as 910 Live, a combination nightclub/venue that mixed live music with DJs, including a notable gig by a pre-breakthrough Skrillex in 2011.
-By 2013, the main room was transformed into a now-defunct gentleman's club known as Elite Cabaret.
+Following Boston’s closure, it became a Latin dance spot called Club Macarena, only to eventually go vacant again.
+In 2009, it reopened as 910 Live, a combination nightclub/venue that mixed live music with DJs like a pre-breakthrough Skrillex.
+By 2013, the main room was transformed into strip club called Elite Cabaret.
+It now operates as Dimes Cabaret.

 Time Out Lounge

-Note: Editor’s note: This article was previously published in 2015, 2020 and 2023 and has been updated.
-New Times thanks the Tempe History Museum and Bruce Liddil for the use of their photos.